 Where will the facility be located?

-The Centre of Excellence and Northern Grandstand will be constructed at the Northern end of Lottoland, where the existing big screen and Brookvale Mitsubishi Family Hill are located.
+The Centre of Excellence and Northern Grandstand is being constructed at the Northern end of 4 Pines Park, Brookvale, where the big screen and Family Hill were previously located.

-Where will the Brookvale Mitsubishi Family Hill be located during construction?
+Where is the Family Hill located during construction?

 The total cost of the Centre of Excellence and Northern Grandstand development is $33.1m.

-The project will be funded via contributions from the following project partners:
+The project is being funded via contributions from the following project partners: